About the Contest

 Youth should wear closed-toe shoes and dress appropriately for the weather, prepared to spend time outdoors, in the sun.
 Please bring sunscreen, sunglasses, insect repellent, a clipboard/something to write on, lunch, and a reusable water bottle.
 Snacks will be provided for youth.

 If youth would like to use magnifying glasses to examine tree specimens, insect/disease specimens, etc., this is permitted.
 For the map & compass station, compasses will be provided, but youth are permitted to bring/use their own compasses.
 For the tree measurement station, some Biltmore sticks are provided, but youth can also bring their own.
 Parents are welcome to bring small canopy tents and chairs to set up outside during the contest.
 Finally, we ask that youth do NOT wear baseball caps.

 All contestants will receive a certificate that verifies their participation.
 The top three team and individual winners in each age group will receive a ribbon.
 In addition, the highest scoring Senior team will be eligible to compete in the National 4-H Forestry Invitational.

 The highest-scoring team among first-year county contestants will also take home a ribbon.
-When individual or team scores are tied, winners will be selected by weighting sections of the contest in this order: tree ID, plant ID, ecosystem quiz, insect/disease ID, field quiz, and map/compass.
+When individual or team scores are tied, winners will be selected by weighting sections of the contest in this order: tree ID, ecosystem quiz, insect/disease ID, field quiz, and map/compass.

 A $500 scholarship from the University of Florida's School of Forest, Fisheries, and Geomatics Sciences will be offered to the Senior High Scoring Individual of the 4-H Forest Ecology Contest, if he or she chooses to enroll at the University of Florida and declares a major in the School of Forest, Fisheries, and Geomatics Sciences.
 The scholarship will be renewed for up to three additional years, if a grade point average of 3.0 is maintained.